 Auditions for Jungalbook

-Auditions for the upcoming HSU Dept. of Theatre, Film & Dance (TFD) production of Jungalbook will be held Friday, November 13th from 6:00 pm – 9:00 pm in the Studio Theatre (TA 115).
+Auditions for the upcoming HSU Dept. of Theatre, Film & Dance (TFD) production of Jungalbook will be held Friday, November 13th from 5:30 pm – 9:00 pm in the Studio Theatre (TA 115).
 Those interested in auditioning should prepare, preferably, two contrasting monologues (one dramatic & one comedic – maximum 90 seconds each) that will demonstrate the actor's range.
-A sign-up sheet with 5-minute time slots will be posted to the Theatre Bulletin Board (outside the TFD office) one week prior to the audition.
+A sign-up sheet with 5-minute time slots will be posted to the Theatre Bulletin Board (outside the TFD office).
+Please sign up no later than Monday, November 9th.

 Callbacks for Jungalbook will be held Saturday, November 14th from 12:00 pm – 3:00 pm in the Studio Theatre.
 Individuals invited to callbacks can expect to participate in improvisational/movement exercises, percussion-based activities, and cold readings.